karinkrupetsky/NanitBirthdayApp/README.md

 2. Open the project in Android Studio.
 3. Run the application on an Android emulator or a physical device.
 4.  **Note**: This app requires a corresponding server application running on the local network to provide the birthday data.
 Enter the server's IP address and port to connect.

-### Emulator Connection

--   To connect from the Android Emulator to a server running on your computer (localhost), use the special IP address: **`10.0.2.2`**.
--   For quick UI testing without a server, you can use the **"Skip for Debug"** button on the connection screen.